 The new Radboud University Medical Center Study Fund is available for excellent students applying for the Master’s programmes in Biomedical Sciences or Molecular Mechanisms of Disease.
-Scholarships are available for Non-EEA students.
+The studentships are available for Non-EEA students.

 The Radboud University Medical Center Study Fund aims to provide very promising students without sufficient financial means the opportunity to complete one of our master’s programme, and possibly enrol in the PhD programme afterwards.